-More recently, a young crew of South Side and North Side rappers known as Divine Council has been gaining national notice, its music catching on through the Internet.
-With its oldest member only 20, the group signed a deal with Epic Records offered by legendary recording executive L.A.
+More recently, a young crew of South Side and North Side rappers known as Divine Council has been gaining national kudos, its music videos racking up thousands of views online.
+With its oldest member only 20, the group already signed a deal with Epic Records that was brokered by legendary recording executive, L.A.
 Reid.
-He heard their music by way of stars Erykah Badu and Andre 3000 of Outkast fame — whose young son played it for them.
+He initially heard the music by way of stars Erykah Badu and Andre 3000 of Outkast fame — whose young son played it for them.

-Divine Council, too, says it tends to look elsewhere when it’s time to perform.
+But Divine Council also says it tends to look outside of Richmond when it’s time to perform.

-“Honestly, Richmond don’t give a fuck,” says Council member Silk Money, a heavy baritone rapper recently named by Rolling Stone as an artist to watch.
+“Honestly, Richmond don’t give a fuck,” says Council member Silk Money, a rapper with a deep baritone flow who recently was named by Rolling Stone as an artist to watch.
 “Venues don’t give a fuck.
 People who come don’t give a fuck.
 Except for these rock shows.”

-“We go to New York, L.A., Texas, Miami — got mad love out there,” he says.
-“Richmond moves at its own pace.”
+“We go to New York, L.A., Texas, Miami — got mad love out there,” he says, adding “Richmond moves at its own pace.”

-With a new EP, Divine Council wants to reintroduce its wavy vibe, at turns gritty and darkly psychedelic.
-It’s a sound members developed independently, holed up at Silk’s grandmother’s house on the South Side, cocooned from any local scene.
+With its new EP, Divine Council wants to reintroduce its wavy vibe, at turns gritty and ominously psychedelic.
+It’s a sound that the members developed independently, holed up at Silk’s grandmother’s house on the South Side, cocooned from any local scene influence.
 The other two rappers in the group are Lord Linco and Cyrax Bathbwoy.

 “We made up our own genre we call audio pastel, the beats we use and the words we say give you the feel of a color,” Silk continues.
 “L.A.
 Reid met us and was like, ‘...
 I ain’t changing sheeeeeutt.’”

-When most people think of Virginia hip-hop, they think of proven stars from the Tidewater area such as Pharrell Williams, Clipse, Timbaland or Missy Elliott.
-Richmond is known mainly for rapper and ghostwriter Mad Skillz, who also serves as a tour DJ for Nicki Minaj, rapper Nickelus F. and the neo-soul and funk crooner, D’Angelo.
-The latter has a history of legal problems in his hometown and has done little to promote local ties or area artists — though Ohbliv says he came close once.
+When most national critics think of Virginia hip-hop, they think of proven stars from Virginia Beach and the Tidewater area such as Pharrell Williams, Clipse, Timbaland or Missy Elliott.
+Richmond is known mainly for rapper and ghostwriter Mad Skillz, who serves as a tour DJ for Nicki Minaj.
+Also there's rapper Nickelus F. and of course, perhaps at the pinnacle is revered neo-soul/funk crooner, D’Angelo.
+The latter has a well-publicized history of legal problems in his hometown and some feel he's done little to promote local ties — though Ohbliv says he came close once.

 “I used to work at Barnes & Noble on Midlothian and D’Angelo lived near there and came into the music department,” Ohbliv recalls.
 “I gave him a tape of my beats.
 He called me later and asked me to rap and sing on the phone.
 We ended up talking and he said he wanted to offer me a deal on J Records.”

-They talked a few more times, and then D’Angelo disappeared and changed his number.
-“My whole thing is I’m going to work my way back up,” Ohbliv says, with an edge of determination.
+They talked a few more times but then D’Angelo disappeared and changed his number.
+“My whole thing is I’m going to work my way back up,” Ohbliv says, sounding determined.
 “So next time we meet, we’re on more of a level field.”

-Richmond is still defining itself when it comes to hip-hop.
-The music’s history runs deep here.
+While Richmond may still be defining itself when it comes to hip-hop, the history of the music runs deep here.
 The area was an early stopover for original stars coming from New York traveling Interstate 95.
-Yet the city never developed its own sound or identity, and never fully integrated its dance floors.
+Yet the city never developed its own sound or identity around a single artist -- not to mention never fully integrating its dance floors downtown.

-Crowd diversity is rising in some parts of town, especially considering hip-hop’s role in mainstream culture.
-Among local radio listeners, urban music is the most popular, with Kiss-FM 99.3/105.7 and 106.5 The Beat consistently leading ratings, according to reports from Nielsen.
+Today crowd diversity is rising in some parts of town, especially considering hip-hop’s role in mainstream culture.
+Among local radio listeners, so-called "urban music" is the most popular, with Kiss-FM 99.3/105.7 and 106.5 The Beat consistently leading ratings, according to reports from Nielsen.
 There’s also the popular iPower 92.1/104.1.
 And a throwback hip-hop station recently joined the market to a lot of buzz, G104.3.

-But when it comes to nurturing a creative scene, Richmond has issues.
+But when it comes to nurturing a creative scene, Richmond has some issues to work out.

 “Too many rappers and not enough fans,” laments Rob Fields, aka Black Liquid, a fast-talking DJ who’s witnessed three generations of local hip-hop.

-Lucas Fritz, owner and general manager of the Broadberry — which has been stepping up its hip-hop bookings — agrees that hip-hop artists seem more competitive with each other.
+Lucas Fritz, owner and general manager of the Broadberry — which has been stepping up its hip-hop bookings — agrees that artists from the genre seem more competitive.
 “Indie rock is unified, the local hip-hop scene is almost the opposite,” he says.
 “They want to make sure they’re doing better than everyone else.”

-Style spoke with a number of prominent figures within the local scene, from artists, DJs and promoters to academic historians and journalists, to better understand the state of local hip-hop and why so many artists feel they must go elsewhere to pursue their dreams.
-What emerges is a portrait of a talented and growing scene that remains fragmented and insular.
-There’s also a poor infrastructure for artists, who struggle to fight perceived stereotypes of violence, break through inconsistent media coverage and figure out the rules of the game from scratch.
+For this article, Style spoke with a number of figures within the local hip-hop scene, from artists, DJs and promoters to academic historians and journalists, to better understand the state of local hip-hop and why so many artists feel they must go elsewhere to succeed.
+What emerges is a sketch of a talented, growing scene that remains fragmented and insular, with an under-developed infrastructure.
+Other genres have a working roadmap that has developed over generations.
+But rappers say they still have to fight perceived stereotypes of violence at shows, as well as struggle with inconsistent media coverage and costly PR -- basically figuring out the rules of the game from scratch.